Fizzez/hr_biLSTM/README.md

 `data_pre_processing.ipynb` -> `label_making.ipynb`.

 A multi-layer bi-directional LSTM is implemented to classify the pulse boundaries.
 Please refer to `train.py` for details.

+TODO:
+- Not sure the meaning of the output layer - softmax, add a fully connected layer before.
+- Should this structure be seq2seq?
+- Train model on GCP